 “Let us see the ring, Mia,” I say.

 “Oh, yes, of course!”
 She holds her hand out for me to examine her engagement ring.
 It’s a beautiful single prong white gold ring with a round diamond—about 1.5 carats—flanked by two rolls of baguettes on each side of the ring.

 “Oh, Mia!
 It’s beautiful!”
 I exclaim.

 “Thank you,” she says shyly.
 Christian comes over to us and examines the ring.

-“Our time will come, Baby, don’t worry.
-I’m very happy and I am wearing a lovely platinum and diamond ring on my left hand that tells the world that I belong to you.
-So I am not envious of Mia’s happiness at all,” I say, which is partially true, though I’m convincing myself that it’s entirely true.
-I turn to face him. “… And you don’t have to be envious either, because I love only you and I will be with you always.
+“Our time will come, baby, don’t worry.
+I’m very happy and I’m wearing a lovely platinum and diamond ring on my left hand that tells the world that I belong to you.
+So, I am not envious of Mia’s happiness at all,” I say, which is partially true, though I’m convincing myself that it’s entirely true.
+I turn to face him. “… And you don’t have to be envious either, because I love only you and I’ll be with you always.
 Our day will be beautiful when it comes.”
 I smile at him and he leans into my hand.

 “I love you, Butterfly,” he says.

 “I love you, too, Christian.”
 I smile.